 “Wine, even for the investor or collector, is not just a holder of wealth.
 It’s a holder of dreams.”

-I 100% agree with this quote from a panelist at a recent seminar I attended.
+I agree 100% with this quote from a panelist at a recent seminar I attended.
 However, interestingly enough, in a session described as “starting your wine collection,” many of the panelists didn’t consider themselves wine collectors at all; but rather, just people who love wine and need a place to store it until they drink it.
-Most seemed to view wine collections more as an accessible and pleasurable assembly of wine than as a formulaic and formal dusty collection.
+Most seemed to view wine collections more as an accessible and pleasurable assembly than as a formulaic and formal dusty collection.

 The panel, hosted by FIAF in its midtown Le Skyroom, was led by Hristo Zisovski, Beverage Director at Ai Fiori.
 Hristo was joined by Charles Antin, Associate Vice President & Wine Specialist at Christie’s, Michael Chaney, CEO of MEA Digital & Private Wine Collector, and Emmanuel Dupuy d’Angeac, Owner & Founder, AOC Fine Wines.